sohbatSandhu/Lingo-Exchange/README.md

 Our focus extends beyond mere language acquisition - we strive to facilitate a comprehensive language learning journey.
 Given this high-level goal, we consider the domain of our application to be language learning.

+# Description
+- Designed and implemented with team, a robust database schema of 28 tables BCNF normalized with 230 instances supporting various aspects of language learning for a user, tracked progress using GitHub.
+- Utilized Oracle with SQLPlus for DBMS and PHP for backend/SQL connection
+- Developed SQL queries to retrieve and update information, forum interactions, and learning resources for 14 language dialect combinations for a user

 ---

 # Milestone 3 Task Timeline